-We understand, of course.
-People experiencing motion sickness and getting sick on a skydive is a pretty rare occurrence in real life, but it’s an internet classic, no?
-We get the sense that most askers-of-that-question have come across viral footage of a tandem student with the unfortunate hurlies.
+Are you wondering if people get motion sickness while skydiving?
+People experiencing motion sickness and getting sick on a skydive is a pretty rare occurrence in real life, but it’s an internet classic, isn’t it?
+We get the sense that most askers of that question have come across viral footage of a tandem student with the unfortunate hurlers.
 Those aren’t particularly dignified images, so it’s an unnerving possibility to square up to.

 There’s good news, however: Statistically speaking you are not going to get sick on a tandem skydive.
 Sure, of course, there are exceptions to the rule–but it’s easy to stack the odds in your favor with just a little preparation.
 Here are our best tips and tricks.